top of page

 Babies are most at risk of catching hepatitis B at birth, which is why it is recommended that all babies are vaccinated against hepatitis B within 24 hours of being born.

-Immunisation schedule - Victoria (routine)
+Victorian Immunisation schedule (routine)

 Kid Getting Vaccinated